 Factorization of the n-electron wavefunction as defined in eq.
-(2.62) is a too strong proximation, as it does not account for the antisymmetric nature of the wavefunction itself.
-To explain antisymmetry, the following example is very instructive: the ground state of He atom has the $1s^2$ electron configuration, with one electron with spin function $\alpha$ and the other with spin function $\beta$ .
+(2.62) is too strong an approximation, as it does not account for the antisymmetric nature of the wavefunction itself.
+To explain antisymmetry, the following example is very instructive: the ground state of He atom has the $1s^2$ electron configuration, with one electron with spin function α and the other with spin function β .
 According to eq.
 (2.62), this should be written as